Highways in Romania

 Controlled-access highways in Romania are dual carriageways, grade separated with controlled-access, designed for high speeds.
 There are two types of highways, motorways (Autostrăzi, sing.
 Autostradă) and expressways (Drumuri expres, sing.
 Drum expres), with the main difference being that motorways have emergency lanes and slightly wider lanes.
 The maximum allowed speed limit for motorways is 130 km/h, while for expressways the limit is 120 km/h.
-There are no toll roads, but a road vignette is required.
+There are no toll roads, but a road vignette(rovinietă) is required.

 The first construction works began in 1967, and the first highway segment was opened in 1972.
 However, extension of the high-speed road network lagged behind until after EU accession in 2007, when improved utilization of the allocated EU funds enabled Romania to speed up the expansion of its highway network.

 Only A2, A10 and DEx12 are completed, while A1 is mostly completed with all its remaining sections currently being built.
 A3 has five segments that are currently in use, with most of the remaining ones being in various stages of construction or tendering.
 A4, A6, A11 and DEx4 currently have only small segments in use.
 DEx12 was the first expressway to be opened in 2022.
 Construction contracts for part of A0, A7, A8, A9, A13, DEx6, DEx11 and DEx14 are in various stages of execution or tendering.

-As of 29 October 2025, there are 1,356.735 km of highways in service (of which 1,218.982 km motorways and 137.753 km expressways), with another 875.801 km with signed contracts in various stages of execution, and another 513.746 km being tendered.
+As of 18 September 2026, there are 1,475.777 km of highways in service (of which 1,338.021 km motorways and 137.756 km expressways – 31.08.2026), with another 967 km with signed contracts in various stages of execution, and another 348 km being tendered.